dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 #### Generic ICRC-37 Block Schema

 The following generic schema extends the generic schema of ICRC-3 with ICRC-37-specific elements and applies to all block defintions.

+// FIX What is `memo` at the top-level used for?
+Can we remove it?

 1. it MUST contain a field `ts: Nat` which is the timestamp of when the block was added to the Ledger
 2. it CAN contain a field `memo: Blob` if specified by the canister